Trauma

 • introduced diseases and starvation

-• breakdown of healthy patterns of individual, family and community life.
+• breakdown of healthy patterns of individual, family, and community life

 How does trauma impact people?

 There is consensus in the field of trauma research that people ‘who are exposed to traumatic events also experience psychological and physical health problems.’
+Research has shown that Stolen Generations survivors and their descendants are more likely to experience negative social and emotional wellbeing and health outcomes than other Aboriginal and Torres Strait Islander people, and are more likely to live with social disadvantage across a range of indicators.

-For Aboriginal and Torres Strait Islander people colonisation and subsequent policies have created unresolved trauma which has been passed down from generation to generation.
-Although this contributes to the social and health disadvantages experienced by Aboriginal and Torres Strait Islander people, the influence of unresolved trauma is often overlooked in policy and practice.
+For Aboriginal and Torres Strait Islander people, colonisation and subsequent policies have created unresolved trauma which has been passed down from generation to generation.
+Although this directly contributes to the social and health disadvantages, the influence of unresolved trauma is often overlooked in policy and practice.

 Intergenerational trauma

 Intergenerational trauma involves the transmission of trauma from one generation to the next.
+When people don’t have the opportunity to authentically heal from trauma, they can pass it on to others around them, including their children.

-For Aboriginal and Torres Strait Islander people a history of forced removals, policies such as racial assimilation, socially sanctioned racism and violence and grief over the loss of land and culture have all contributed to intergenerational trauma.
+Recognising and addressing intergenerational trauma is central to healing for First Nations people, both in Australia and elsewhere.
+In Australia, intergenerational trauma predominately affects the children and grandchildren of the Stolen Generations.
+The history of forced removals, policies such as assimilation, socially sanctioned racism, violence, discrimination, and grief over the loss of land and culture, have all contributed to intergenerational trauma.

 References and further reading